Southern Yorkshire Dales Guided Walking Tour 2025

 Day 4Free day

+A free day for you to explore the local area or to relax in the Country House.
 Our Discovery Points help you make the most out of your free day.
 There’s plenty of maps and a selection of the best local walking routes, as well as weather forecasts and public transport options – plus details about other places to visit.
-A free day for you to explore the local area using the Discovery Point or relax in the Country House.

 Accommodation: Newfield Hall (B, L, D)